 \checkmark The State does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services.
 0 The State contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
 Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
 Contracts with these health plans are on file at the State Medicaid agency.
-Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and (d) how payments are made to the health plans.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and (d) how payments are made to the health plans. services rarmsned by these plans, and (a) now payments are made to the neutrin plans.
 0 This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
-The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.
+The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made. ) This waiver is a part of a concurrent \$1115/\$1915(c) waiver.
+Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
+The \$1115f waiver specifies the types of health plans that are used and how payments to these plans are made.